-Operating Grants
+- Operating Grants

 An Operating grant given to cover an organization's day-to-day, ongoing expenses, such as salaries, utilities, office supplies, etc. We consider operating support requests from organizations where the entire mission of the organization fits a Community Possible grant focus area.

 - Capital Grants

-A Capital grant that is part of an organized drive to collect and accumulate substantial funds to finance major needs of an organization such as a building or major repair project.
+A Capital grant that is part of an organized drive to collect and accumulate substantial funds to finance fixed assets.
 The U.S. Bank Foundation considers a small number of requests for capital support from organizations that meet all other funding criteria, whose entire mission statement fits a Community Possible grant focus area, and with which the Foundation has a funding history.
 All organizations requesting capital funding must also have a U.S. Bank employee on the board of directors.
 U.S. Bank does not fund more than 1% of the non-endowment total capital campaign fundraising goal.
 All capital grant requests are reviewed and approved by the national U.S. Bank Foundation Board or by the U.S. Bank Foundation President.

 The U.S. Bank Foundation Community Possible grant program will not provide funding for: